finger563/CS283Project/README.md

  * Collision detection
  * Physics (for jumping)
  * Build world
- * Utilize server positions (ACCEPT message) as spawn location
+ * Have server randomly choose spawn points for players.
  * Allow killing of characters and their subsequent respawn
  * Lighting system (smooth shading, shadowing, etc.)